websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/bundling-resources/bundling-independent-ui-resources-via-theme-contributors.md

 ```{literalinclude} ./bundling-independent-ui-resources-via-theme-contributors/resources/liferay-w9m6.zip/w9m6-web/bnd.bnd
 ```
-A theme contributor's `bnd.bnd` file must have these properties for it to properly function:
+A theme contributor's `bnd.bnd` file must have these properties for it to function:

-* A `Web-ContextPath` value sets the context for your theme contributor's resources.
+`Web-ContextPath`: sets the context for your theme contributor's resources.
 In the example module, the context path is `w9m6-web`.

-* A `Liferay-Theme-Contributor-Type` value indicates that your module adds a theme contributor.
+`Liferay-Theme-Contributor-Type`: indicates that your module adds a theme contributor.
 This property can be any arbitrary value.
 The example module uses the value `CSS`.

-* A `Liferay-Theme-Contributor-Weight` value configures the weight of your theme contributor's styles versus other contributors.
+`Liferay-Theme-Contributor-Weight`: configures the weight of your theme contributor's styles versus other contributors.
 Lower values are given higher priority to override styles from other contributors.
 The example module uses a weight of `1` to guarantee that the style has the highest priority of any theme contributor.

-Once the `bnd.bnd` file has the necessary properties, the module only needs to have the desired customizations.
+Once the `bnd.bnd` file has the necessary properties, the module needs only have the desired customizations.

 ### Examine the Style Customizations

-Any desired CSS or JS files must be added to subfolders within the module.
-CSS files belong in a `src/main/resources/META-INF/resources/css/` subfolder, and JS files belong in a `src/main/resources/META-INF/resources/js/` subfolder.
+Any desired CSS or JavaScript files must be added to subfolders within the module.
+CSS files belong in a `src/main/resources/META-INF/resources/css/` subfolder, and JavaScript files belong in a `src/main/resources/META-INF/resources/js/` subfolder.

 The example theme contributor uses a simple CSS style change to make each page's background blue.
 This is done with a [`custom.css`](./bundling-independent-ui-resources-via-theme-contributors/resources/liferay-w9m6.zip/w9m6-web/src/main/resources/META-INF/resources/custom.css) file in `src/main/resources/META-INF/resources/`: